naoto0804/pytorch-AdaIN/README.md

 Some other options:
 * `--content_size`: New (minimum) size for the content image.
 Keeping the original size if set to 0.
 * `--style_size`: New (minimum) size for the content image.
 Keeping the original size if set to 0.
 * `--alpha`: Adjust the degree of stylization.
-It should be a value between 0.0 and 1.0 (default)
+It should be a value between 0.0 and 1.0 (default).
+* `--preserve_color`: Preserve the color of the content image.

 ## TODO
 - [x] Implement the preserve color option